-If you suspect Japanese encephalitis in pigs or horses within New South Wales, report it immediately on the Emergency Animal Disease Watch Hotline on 1800 675 888.
+Remember, if you see any unusual signs of disease or death in your pigs, horses or other livestock, report it immediately to the Emergency Animal Disease Hotline on 1800 675 888.

-Infection with Japanese encephalitis virus (JEV) is a serious, emergency animal (exotic) disease of animals.
+Japanese encephalitis virus is a serious, emergency animal disease of animals.
 It is notifiable in Australia, meaning any suspected cases need to be reported immediately.

-If you suspect JE in pigs, you must report it to your Local Land Services District Veterinarian immediately on 1300 795 299 or call the 24-hour Emergency Animal Disease Hotline on 1800 675 888.
+Pigs: If you see any unusual signs of disease or death in your pigs or suspect JE in pigs, you must report it to your Local Land Services District Veterinarian immediately on 1300 795 299 or call the 24-hour Emergency Animal Disease Hotline on 1800 675 888.

-If you suspect JE in horses, you must report it to your veterinarian or call the 24-hour Emergency Animal Disease Hotline on 1800 675 888.
+If you see any unusual signs of disease or death in your horse(s) or you suspect JE in horses, you must report it to your veterinarian or call the 24-hour Emergency Animal Disease Hotline on 1800 675 888.

-Few species play a significant role in transmission, mainly waterbirds and pigs, and few species show clinical signs of disease.
+Australia has a number of mosquito species that are capable of transmitting the virus.
+This is the main route of infection.
+Few additional species play a significant role in transmission, mainly waterbirds and pigs, and few species show clinical signs of disease.

 The primary mechanism of spread of JEV between hosts is by bites from infected mosquito vectors.
-Transmission is believed to be maintained in mosquito–waterbird or mosquito–waterbird–pig cycles.
+Transmission is believed to be maintained in mosquito–waterbird or mosquito–waterbird–pig cycles (see Figure 1).

 Waterbirds, particularly wading birds, such as herons and egrets, are the main natural reservoirs of JEV and are important amplifying hosts.